 First quarter highlights

-Certain non-recurrent items are; a capital gain related to the divestment of 51% of MediaKind (SEK 0.7 b.), divestment of certain assets in Red Bee Media (SEK 0.1 b.) and a reversal of an earlier provision for impairment of trade receivables following customer payment (SEK 0.7 b.)
+Excludes restructuring charges in all periods.
+No other adjustments made in Q1 2020.
+Q4 2019 excludes a provision reversal related to the SEC and DOJ investigations (SEK 0.7 b.) and costs related to wind-down of the ST-Ericsson legal structure (SEK -0.3 b.).
+Q1 2019 excludes a capital gain related to the divestment of 51% of MediaKind (SEK 0.7 b.), divestment of certain assets in Red Bee Media (SEK 0.1 b.) and a reversal of an earlier provision for impairment of trade receivables following customer payment (SEK 0.7 b.).

 Non-IFRS financial measures are reconciled to the most directly reconcilable line items in the financial statements at the end of this report.

 Comments from Börje Ekholm, President and CEO of Ericsson (NASDAQ:ERIC)

 We are going through unprecedented times with Covid-19 which has impacted everyone around the world either directly or indirectly.
 Throughout this crisis, we guide our decisions by putting the safety and health of our employees, customers and partners as a first priority.
 Ericsson delivered a solid result during the first quarter, with limited impact from the Covid-19 pandemic.
 An important indicator of our strategy execution is the improvement in gross margin.
 The Q1 gross margin increased to 40.4% (38.5%) YoY, driven by improvements across segments.
 We expect our industry to show resilience throughout the pandemic and we are well positioned with a competitive 5G product offering and cost structure.
 There is near-term uncertainty around sales volumes due to Covid-19 and the macroeconomic situation, but with current visibility we have no reason to change our financial targets for 2020 and 2022.